How to Dispose of Unused Medicines

-Drugs such as powerful narcotic pain relievers and other controlled substances carry instructions for flushing to reduce the danger of unintentional use or overdose and illegal abuse.
+Some prescription drugs such as powerful narcotic pain relievers and other controlled substances carry instructions for flushing to reduce the danger of unintentional use or overdose and illegal abuse.

 For example, the fentanyl patch, an adhesive patch that delivers a potent pain medicine through the skin, comes with instructions to flush used or leftover patches.
-Too much fentanyl can cause severe breathing problems and lead to death in babies, children, pets, and even adults, especially those who have not been prescribed the medicine.
+Too much fentanyl can cause severe breathing problems and lead to death in babies, children, pets and even adults, especially those who have not been prescribed the medicine.

-Nonetheless, FDA does not want to add drug residues into water systems unnecessarily, says Hunter.
-The agency reviewed its drug labels to identify products with disposal directions recommending flushing or disposal down the sink.
-This continuously revised listing can be found at FDA’s Web page on Disposal of Unused Medicines.
+FDA reviewed drug labels to identify products with disposal directions recommending flushing down the sink or toilet.
+This continuously updated listing can be found at FDA’s Web page on Disposal of Unused Medicines.

 Another environmental concern involves inhalers used by people who have asthma or other breathing problems, such as chronic obstructive pulmonary disease.
 Traditionally, many inhalers have contained chlorofluorocarbons (CFCs), a propellant that damages the protective ozone layer.
 CFCs have been phased out of inhalers and are being replaced with more environmentally friendly inhaler propellants.

 Read handling instructions on the labeling of inhalers and aerosol products, because they could be dangerous if punctured or thrown into a fire or incinerator.
 To ensure safe disposal that complies with local regulations and laws, contact your local trash and recycling facility.